Preparation methods —

 Making an infused oil, low heat extraction

-Can take a few hours to 1-3 days.
-This is a relatively fast way to extract herbs in oil.
-Ideal for resinous herbs that are more oil/heat soluble, such as calendula.
-And is useful if you need an oil staight away and can’t wait for a slower maceration.
-But it can be too hot for some volatile, aromatic herbs, and if you’re not careful, you can fry your herbs and oxidize your oil.
+Making a low heat extraction oil can take a few hours to 1-3 days.
+It can be a relatively fast way to extract herbs in oil.
+It can be ideal for resinous herbs that are more oil/heat soluble like Marigold.
+It is useful if you need an oil straight away and can’t wait for a slower cold maceration, but it can be too hot for some volatile, aromatic herbs, and if you’re not careful, you can fry your herbs and oxidize your oil.

-Place 4 oz dry herb or 6 oz of fresh wilted herb and 8 oz carrier oil or enough to cover, in crock-pot or in pan on stove top.
-Bring to 90-100 degrees or as low as possible.
-Let warm gently for 2-6 hours or overnight, stirring occasionally.
-You may opt to turn the heat on and off periodically if your temps are higher than 100 degrees.
-Use caution not to cook the herbs or smoke the oil.
-(A warm, sunny car can range from 100-200 degrees depending on the outdoor temps, sun exposure and where you place the oil (windshield, floor, shady spot).)
-Strain through clean muslin, squeezing out as much oil as you can (and again through a coffee filter, if desired) to desired clarity.
-Store in glass in a cool, dark place.
+Place 4 oz dry herb or 6 oz of fresh wilted herb and 8 oz carrier oil (or enough to cover the herbs), in a double burner.
+You can make a simple double burner, sometimes called a bain-marie by just putting the herb and oil into a heatproof bowl inside a pan of water).
+Warm that only up to a very low heat.
+Let it warm gently at that temperature for 2-6 hours or overnight depending on the herb, stirring occasionally.
+It might be useful to turn the heat on and off periodically if your temps are higher than 37 degrees C. Be careful not to cook the herbs or smoke the oil.
+NB While a warm, sunny car can be a good place for your oil in to infuse, it can get too hot depending on the outside heat, exposure to sun and where you place the jar of oil (ie on the dashboard, floor, or shady spot).)
+Once infused strain the oil through clean muslin, squeezing out as much oil as you can (and again through a coffee filter, if needed) to desired clarity.
+Store it in glass in a cool, dark place.

 Ointment — herbally infused oils set with bees or soya wax to form a solid base.